cheater/haskell-python-stateful-call/README.md

 # About CPython:

-I have decided to use the [CPython package](https://hackage.haskell.org/package/cpython).
+I have decided to use the [CPython package][haddock-cpython].
 While verbose, it is uniquely suited to creating a clean, high level abstraction over Python libraries, because it has a very good grip on the semantics of Python and allows manipulating Python values as first class values in Haskell.
 This means that it can convey the semantics of the Python library better than